Francis Carsten: Immigration

 Immediately after Adolf Hitler's seizure of power in January 1933, Nazi Germany adopted and radicalized discriminatory policies against Jews.
 Carsten fled Germany after he was tipped off that the Gestapo was after him.
 He first settled in Amsterdam and stayed there for three years.
 His works during this period included a research on early Prussian history.
 This was undertaken for the International Institute for Social History, where he maintained close contact with the sociologist Norbert Elias.
 He then moved to Britain in 1939, where he was offered a fellowship at Wadham College, Oxford.
 He stayed with Austen Harry Albu, who – together with his wife – had been helping German emigres.
 Carsten became a British citizen in 1946.

 Later, Carsten was part of the group of German immigrants who were recruited by the British government to assist in its preparations for the occupation of Germany.
 He worked for the British Political Warfare Executive, giving political advice being enemy aliens.
 During this period, he completed the Basic German Handbook, which compiled factual information about German political, legal, and educational systems as well as the background on the Nazi political organization.
 Like other German emigres, Carsten saw himself as a mediator and bridge between British and German cultures.

 Later years

 After the war, Carsten concentrated on his academic interests.
 He was pivotal in establishing German and Austrian history as an academic subject in Britain.
-He was particularly influential in advancing this cause when he became the Masaryk Chair of Central European History at the School of Slavonic and East European Studies in 1961.
+He was particularly influential in advancing this cause when he became the Masaryk Chair of Central European History at the University College London's School of Slavonic and East European Studies in 1961.
 Over years, he has influenced younger generation of British historians who were interested in the history of Central Europe and facilitated the closer contacts between British, German, and Austrian historians.

 Carsten died on 23 June 1998.